-- (iv) any other penalties that may be applicable for violation of an ordinance. - (3) The department's rules may also include: - (a) further clarification and specificity in the categories of goods that are subject to the local-option marijuana excise tax; - (b) authorization for business administration and prepayment discounts.
+- (iii) revocation of an adult-use dispensary license or medical marijuana dispensary license held by the offender; and - (iv) any other penalties that may be applicable for violation of an ordinance. - (3) The department's rules may also include: - 8 (a) further clarification and specificity in the categories of goods that are subject to the local-option 9 marijuana excise tax; - (b) authorization for business administration and prepayment discounts.
 The discount authorization may allow each vendor and commercial establishment to withhold up to 5% of the local-option marijuana excise taxes collected to defray their costs for the administration of the tax collection. - (c) other administrative details necessary for the efficient and effective administration of the tax. - (4) A county and the department may exchange information collected under the provisions of this chapter that is necessary to implement and administer a local-option tax or the tax collected under Title 15, chapter 64, part 1.